Mohamed-H-Hussein/Research-Trainings-2025/Nextflow-Training-2025/Training-Notes/README.md

 ## Personal Learning Outcome

 This training strengthened my ability to reason about **how workflows behave**, not just how they are written.
-I can now confidently design **scalable, reproducible, and production-ready pipelines** that separate scientific logic from execution details, following best practices used in modern computational genomics and data science.
+I can now confidently design **scalable, reproducible, and production-ready pipelines** that separate scientific logic from execution details, following best practices used in modern Transcriptomic and data science.